BMW motorcycle wheel balance procedure

 Over the next weeks, we tried several experiments.
 We checked several wheels with no tire or tube.
 They weren’t perfect, but alloy wheels were better than the steel rims.
 None were far off, usually on the order of one weight or less.
 How does one measure the balance of a tube?
 Only by substituting them could we sort of get an idea.
 We would need to start with a perfect wheel and tire to make meaningful measurements.
 Since it was a lot of work and we had no real way to quantify them, we decided to ignore the variable of the tube.
 One must remember that we were in business to make money too.
 All of this investigation was quite interesting, but we couldn’t expect the paying public to subsidize our research hobby of balancing motorcycle wheels.
 While we weren’t charging for this time, still, in the end, the customer is paying for everything that we do, one way or another.

 We started by moving the tire around the rim on wheels that required two or more weights.
 We would first rotate the tire 90 degrees one way and balance it again.
 If we then used only one weight, that was good enough.
 If we needed more than it had with the paint spot at the valve stem, we knew that the tire was either marked perfectly or we went the wrong way.
 We would move the spot to 90 degrees the other way.
-Sometimes we even tried the spot directly opposite the valve stem and that would “fix” it up.
+Sometimes we even tried the spot directly opposite the valve stem, which would “fix” it up.
 This meant that the spot was completely on the wrong side of the tire.
-That was seldom the case, but roughly 1/3 of the time the spot was somewhat off.
+That was seldom the case, but roughly 1/3 of the time, the spot was somewhat off.